aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/100-construct-testing/2000-validation-tests.md

 {{<highlight ts "hl_lines=9 11">}}
 const stack3 = new cdk.Stack();
 expect(() => {
-  new HitCounter(stack3, "MyTestConstruct", {
+  new HitCounter(stack3, 'MyTestConstruct', {
-    downstream: new NodejsFunction(stack3, "TestFunction", {
+    downstream: new NodejsFunction(stack3, 'TestFunction', {
       runtime: lambda.Runtime.NODEJS_20_X,
-      entry: path.join(__dirname, "../lambda/hello.ts"),
+      entry: path.join(__dirname, '../lambda/hello.ts'),
-      handler: "handler",
+      handler: 'handler'
     }),
-    readCapacity: 12,
+    readCapacity: 12
   });
-}).not.toThrowError("readCapacity must be greater than 5 and less than 20");
+}).not.toThrowError('readCapacity must be greater than 5 and less than 20');
 {{</highlight>}}

 The important change here is that we changed our expectation.
 We are now expecting this `NOT` to throw an error.
 The `.not` method is really nice for keeping a test consistent whilst testing the positive and negative cases.